laplcebeltrami/hodge/README.md

 The script [EXAMPLE.hodgelaplacian.m](https://github.com/laplcebeltrami/hodge/blob/main/EXAMPLE.hodgelaplacian.m) explains how to compute the eigenvectors of the Hodge Laplacin using Figure 2 example given in the paper.
 The script [SIMULATION_Anand.2022.TMI.m](https://github.com/laplcebeltrami/hodge/blob/main/SIMULATION_Anand.2022.TMI.m) performs the simulation study given in the Validation section of the paper.
 A shorter MICCAI confernce version of the paper is published in

-Darkurah, S., Anand, D.V., Chen, Z., Chung, M.K., 2022 [Modelling cycles in brain networks with the hodge Laplacian](https://github.com/laplcebeltrami/hodge/blob/main/dakurah.2022.MICCAI.pdf), MICCAI, LNCS 13431:326-355, which received travel awared as one of the best papers in the conference.
+Darkurah, S., Anand, D.V., Chen, Z., Chung, M.K., 2022 [Modelling cycles in brain networks with the hodge Laplacian](https://github.com/laplcebeltrami/hodge/blob/main/dakurah.2022.MICCAI.pdf), MICCAI, LNCS 13431:326-355, which received the travel award as one of the best papers in the conference.

 The script [SIMULATION_Dakurah.2022.MICCAI.m](https://github.com/laplcebeltrami/hodge/blob/main/SIMULATION_Dakurah.2022.MICCAI.m) reproduces the simulation study done in the MICCAI paper.